smrutiranjan003/Interview-Q-A-Guide/SAP/INTERVIEW-PREPARATION-GUIDES/ABAP_Resume_Projects_InterviewAnswers.md

 **Answer:**
 “The Employee Master app focused on managing employee data and mastering CRUD operations through RAP and Fiori Elements, while the Inventory Management app included multiple tables with associations and more complex logic for stock updates.
 Both projects strengthened my understanding of full-stack SAP development using RAP, OData, and Fiori Elements.”

 ---

+## 💬 **If asked about your environment/tools**

+**Answer:**
+“I worked mainly in SAP Business Application Studio on BTP.
+For the backend, I used RAP on ABAP Cloud with HANA as the database.
+For testing and validation, I used Postman to check OData responses and the Fiori Elements preview in BAS for the UI layer.”

+---